MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 The solution uses the following components:

-- [Azure NetApp Files][Azure NetApp Files] makes it easy to migrate and run file-based applications with no code change.
-This shared file-storage service is a joint development from Microsoft and NetApp.
+- [Azure NetApp Files][Azure NetApp Files] makes it easy to migrate and run file-based applications with no code changes.
+This shared file-storage service is a joint development from Microsoft and NetApp, a Microsoft partner.
-- [Virtual Machines][Azure Virtual Machines] is an infrastructure-as-a-service (IaaS) offer that deploys on-demand, scalable computing resources.
+- [Virtual Machines][Azure Virtual Machines] is an infrastructure-as-a-service (IaaS) offer.
+You can use Virtual Machines to deploy on-demand, scalable computing resources.
 Virtual Machines provides the flexibility of virtualization but eliminates the maintenance demands of physical hardware.
 This solution uses Windows VMs.
 - [SQL Server on Azure Virtual Machines][What is SQL Server on Azure Virtual Machines (Windows)] provides a way to migrate SQL Server workloads to the cloud with 100 percent code compatibility.
-As part of the Azure SQL family, SQL Server on Azure Virtual Machines offers the flexibility and hybrid connectivity of Azure.
-But this database solution also provides the performance, security, and analytics of SQL Server.
+As part of the Azure SQL family, this database solution runs SQL Server on VMs.
+SQL Server on Azure Virtual Machines offers the flexibility and hybrid connectivity of Azure.
+But this solution also provides the performance, security, and analytics of SQL Server.
 You can continue to use your current SQL Server version.
 You can also access the latest SQL Server updates and releases.
 - [Azure Virtual Network][Azure Virtual Network] is a networking service that manages virtual private networks in Azure.
 Through Virtual Network, Azure resources like VMs can securely communicate with each other, the internet, and on-premises networks.
 An Azure virtual network is like a traditional network operating in a datacenter.
-But an Azure virtual network also provides scalability, availability, isolation, and other benefits of Azure's infrastructure.
+But an Azure virtual network also provides scalability, availability, isolation, and other benefits of the Azure infrastructure.

 ### Alternatives